 If you, like us, believe in the power of the hemp plant as a whole, you’ll love our products.
 We focus on full spectrum cannabinoid formulas and strive to optimize their quality because whole-plant extracts offer an unmatched experience.

-Because Delta-8 is legal in Ohio, you can order online any product from Mr. Hemp Flower and have it delivered straight to your door.
-If you’re a seasoned user and love to dab, we have the best CBD + D-8 Hash and Delta-8 Shatter, an absolute must-try.
-If you’re looking for a sweet treat, you’ll love our sugar-free delicious D-8 gummies.
+Delta 8 is legal in Ohio, so you can order online any product from Mr. Hemp Flower and have it delivered straight to your door.
+If you’re a seasoned user and love to dab, we have the best delta 8 THC gummies and pre-rolls, an absolute must-try.

 The US federal government delayed its response to regulating the hemp industry.
 As the market’s development progressed, businesses started exploring new and exciting hemp cannabinoid products, which led to the appearance of D-8 THC.